-Theo Figliulo has been a board member and volunteer for Mothers Trust since its early years and has contributed much time and effort to the growth and success of the Foundation.
+Theo Figliulo was a board member and has been a volunteer for Mothers Trust Foundation since its early years and has contributed much time and effort to the growth and success of the organization.
 She has served as the chair of the Betty Bash, as well as chairing various other committees.
-Theo volunteers for Mothers Trust as she believes in the mission and knows what a difference MTF has made for so many.
+Theo volunteers for Mothers Trust Foundation, as she believes in the mission and knows what a difference MTF has made for so many.

 Rommy is actively involved as a land use planner and land conservationist/activist, garden writer [weedpatchgazette.com], historic preservationist, and genealogist.
 She became interested in Mothers Trust Foundation as a result of reading a story in the local paper about the organization and decided to attend a weekly service committee meeting held every Wednesday morning.
 The stories shared keep life in humble perspective.
 Since participating in that first meeting, she’s never stopped attending.

-A founding member of Mothers Trust, Allison helped shape MTF for over 10 years serving in nearly every volunteer role.
-A local resident since the 70s, Allison was also a founding member of the Lake Forest High School Foundation, chairing the Grants’ Committee.
+A founding member of Mothers Trust Foundation, Allison helped shape MTF for over 10 years serving in nearly every volunteer role.
+A local resident since the 70’s, Allison was also a founding member of the Lake Forest High School Foundation, chairing the Grants Committee.
 She has also served on The Ragdale Foundation Board and The CROYA Board.
 She is the proud parent of a newly conferred Masters of Social Work.
-She believes Mothers Trust has an excellent model for getting critical support to where it’s needed, fast.
-In the early years, the mantra was “if you knew them and their story, of course you would do what you could to help.”
-Connect the dots: it’s incredible what can happen with a little money and a vote of confidence.
+She believes Mothers Trust Foundation has an excellent model for getting critical support to where it’s needed, fast.
+In the early years, the mantra was “If you knew them and their story, of course you would do what you could to help.”
+Connect the dots; it’s incredible what can happen with a little money and a vote of confidence.